faccus/network_butcher/README.md

 - google_tests: It contains all the source files of the tests

 The other directories are:
+- cmake: It contains the CMakeLists.txt file to either download and compile external libraries or to dynamically link them
-- models: It contains the files used during testing (models, sample configuration files and sample weight files)
+- doc: It contains the CMakeLists.txt file with the options used to generate the documentation
+- onnx_proto: It contains the C++ files of an onnx.proto3 scheme compiled using version 3.17.3 of protobuf
 - scripts: It contains some extra scripts to modify an .onnx file to add shapes to all the tensors (it must be executed for a new .onnx model, unless shapes were already inferred)
-- doc: It contains the CMakeLists.txt file with the options used to generate the documentation
+- test_data: It contains the files used during testing (models, sample configuration files and sample weight files)
-- cmake: It contains the CMakeLists.txt file to either download and compile external libraries or to dynamically link them

 To easily start to read the project, I think it's best to start from the General_Manager files.